Command Sgt. Maj. Love flies high with the 51 FW

-U.S. Army Command Sgt.
+U.S. Air Force Col. William McKibban, 51st Fighter Wing commander, and U.S. Army Command Sgt.
 Maj.
-Jack Love, right, U.S. Forces Korea Senior Enlisted Advisor, puts on flight equipment with assistance from U.S. Air Force Senior Airman Isaiah Nurse, 51st Operations Support Squadron aircrew flight equipment (AFE) journeyman, at Osan Air Base, Republic of Korea, July 18, 2023.
-AFE personnel are vital in delivering safe and mission-ready support equipment for pilots and air crew.
+Jack Love, U.S. Forces Korea Senior Enlisted Advisor, taxi down the runway after a familiarization (FAM) flight in an F-16D Fighting Falcon, left, at Osan Air Base, Republic of Korea, July 18, 2023.
+During the FAM flight, Love got a firsthand look into fighter operations and what goes into generating the aircraft.
 (U.S. Air Force photo by Senior Airman Aaron Edwards)

 |Date Taken: